 - Environments with high throughput (number of transactions).
 Bitcoin can only do 10 transactions per second, while MasterCard and Visa can do 80,000, but it’s looking to increasing the throughput to 400,000 transactions per second.

 - Stable Data.
 For a blockchain application, you don’t want volatile data.
 You want things that are going to stay the same for a while; such as land ownership titles and personal information.

 For an even more strategic perspective, watch the video below that illustrates 19 Industries the Blockchain will disrupt:

+There’s so much on the internet about this revolution waiting to happen, like this great guide on Crypto Head for example.
+The attention and excitement people are generating is truly a modern wonder.
 The blockchain will be as game-changing as the internet, it matters more than you think.
 Listen to both my chats (here and here) with my buddy Mohit Mamoria if you want to have a more nuanced understanding of blockchain and its applications.